 Golf (Gleneagles PGA Centenary Course | 8-12 August)

-Catriona is one of the UK’s most accomplished female golfers with four LPGA Tour and six Ladies European Tour titles to her name.
+Catriona is one of the UK’s most accomplished female golfers with four LPGA Tour and six Ladies European Tour titles to her name, and has recently been named as captain for Europe at the 2019 Solheim Cup in Gleneagles.
 The Edinburgh-born golfer became Scottish Girls Champion in 1986 and won the Scottish Amateur title three times between 1991 and 1994, before joining the Ladies European Tour and LPGA tour in 1995.
 Since then Catriona has won 11 professional titles - including the Women’s British Open in 2009 - and has been on the winning Solheim Cup side three times, most notably in 2003 when she holed the winning putt.
 Glasgow 2018 plays host to the first ever Golf Team Championships, where elite male and female golfers will compete alongside each other for the first time ever at the famous Gleneagles PGA Centenary Course.
 As one of Great Britain’s highest ranked golfers, Catriona Matthews will be amongst those hoping to compete in front of a home crowd in what promises to be a ground-breaking event for the sport.

 Mountain Biking (Cathkin Braes Country Park | 7 August)